Clemson University vs College of Charleston

 The Financial Comparison

-Ten years after enrollment, Clemson University graduates earn a median of $71,513 compared to $56,416 at College of Charleston.
-The payback period is 6.3 years at Clemson University versus 10.1 years at College of Charleston.
+Then look at what that buys.
+Ten years after enrollment, Clemson University graduates earn a median $71,513 against $56,416 at College of Charleston.
+The cost earns itself back in 6.3 years at Clemson University and 10.1 years at College of Charleston.

-Graduates leave Clemson University with a median $21,500 in debt versus $23,250 at College of Charleston.
-The debt-to-earnings ratios are 0.45 and 0.64 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Clemson University owing a median $21,500 versus $23,250 at College of Charleston.
+Their debt-to-earnings ratios are 0.45 and 0.64 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers